redbadger/crux/docs/src/getting_started/ios.md

 ## Link the Rust shared library into our iOS binary

 Now that we have successfully compiled the share Rust library, we need to link it into the iOS binary.
-We need to tell xCode where to find the relevant static library based on which build configuration we have built for (`Debug` or `Release`).
+We need to tell Xcode where to find the relevant static library based on which build configuration we have built for (`Debug` or `Release`).

 This is a little convoluted, but this may be the easiest way to do this: